richiet12/artist-album-viewer/README.md

 # Artist Album Viewer README

+## Brief
+Construct a user interface that disaplys all albums by a given artist

 ## Setup
 Please ensure npm v5.7.1 and node v7.7.1 are installed then in the root run